-In 2016/17 more than 71 per cent of passengers that travelled with Spirit of Tasmania were from mainland Australia - 39 per cent from Victoria, 17 per cent from New South Wales and the Australian Capital Territory and six per cent from Queensland, with the remaining nine per cent from other mainland states and the Northen Territory.
+In 2017/18, more than 69 per cent of passengers who travelled with Spirit of Tasmania were from mainland Australia - 38 per cent from Victoria; 17 per cent from New South Wales and the Australian Capital Territory; six per cent from Queensland; and the remaining eight to nine per cent from other states and the Northern Territory.
 Nearly 90 per cent of passengers travelled with a vehicle.

-Information gathered as part of customer feedback revealed that nearly 60 per cent of passengers said the main reason for their travel was to take a holiday and more than 80 per cent of passengers said taking their car was the main reason for choosing to travel by ship.
-Seventy per cent of passengers said they were likely to travel on Spirit of Tasmania again.
+Information gathered as part of the customer feedback survey revealed that nearly 60 per cent of passengers said the main reason for their travel with Spirit of Tasmania was to take a holiday, and more than 82 per cent said taking their car was the main reason for choosing to travel by ship.
+Of those who gave feedback, 73 per cent said they were likely to travel with Spirit of Tasmania again.